Cooper, J. California: 1931 - 2014

 - General Information

-- The novel tells the story of multiple generations of African-American slaves from the point of view of the dead Clora, who killed herself and tried to kill her four children in order to escape slavery.
+Resilience of Black Families in the American South - "Family" tells the story of multiple generations of African-American slaves from the point of view of the dead Clora, who killed herself and tried to kill her four children in order to escape slavery.
+See Summary.

 - Information from Wikipedia